Qubasa/rs_pxe/README.md

 - [ ] AMD BIOS Boot with IPv4.
 - [ ] AMD UEFI Boot with Ipv4.

-rs_pxe does work with Wi-Fi interfaces, however due to its unreliability, packets get reordered or lost more often, which currently breaks the state machine in most cases.
+Rs_pxe does work with Wi-Fi interfaces, however due to its unreliability, packets get reordered or lost more often, which currently breaks the state machine in most cases.

 ## Example Command
 ```bash